bybatkhuu/rest.fastapi-orm-template/README.md

-# FastAPI Template
+# FastAPI ORM Template

-This is a FastAPI Template project.
+This is a FastAPI ORM Template project.

 ## Features